ViewSonic Library > Creative Work > Photography > sRGB vs Adobe RGB: Which One to Use?

 In order to fully understand the sRGB vs Adobe RGB comparison, you must first get to grips with color space profiles.
 These play an important role in color management, and color space profiles are especially relevant when talking about monitors, digital cameras, and other technology or any hardware related to photography and digital art.

 A color space is a range of colors that can be represented in an image or photograph.
 More specifically, a color space can be seen as a subset of a wider color model.
-For instance, RGB is a digital color model which utilizes combinations of red, green, and blue lights to produce different colors or shades.
+For instance, RGB is a digital color model that utilizes combinations of red, green, and blue lights to produce different colors or shades.

 The sRGB and Adobe RGB color spaces are subsets of this model, which define the range of colors that are actually available within this spectrum.
 Directly related to this concept is the color gamut, which describes the range of colors within a color space that can actually be reproduced by an output device, such as a computer monitor.